 IV.
 Posting offensive comments in the victim’s name.

 V. Creating and posting sexually explicit images of the victim or victim’s loved ones.

 VI.
 Hacking into the victim’s computer, accounts and mobile devices.

 VII.
 Subscribing the victim to pornography sites and unwanted advertising.

 VIII.
 Attaching spyware to emails or installing it on the computer.

 IX.
 Setting up websites that threaten the victim or encourage others to contact, harass or harm them.

 X. Computer Monitoring Software, or “Spyware,” allows a cyberstalker to monitor computer and Internet activities and discover a victim’s efforts to escape or access help.
 This software can be installed remotely or by physically accessing the victim’s computer.

 Most stalking laws in the United States require the offender(s) to make a credible threat of violence against the victim.
 In addition to directly threatening the victim with harm, family members who are threatened may also be grounds for arrest.
 Depending on state laws, the alleged stalker’s course of conduct can constitute an implied threat.
-The is a dedicated association, which can assist locating and defining state stalking laws and how to proceed.
+The National Center for Victims of Crime is a dedicated association, which can assist locating and defining state stalking laws and how to proceed.